Hasmonean Judea: Influence on Jewish religious attitudes and practice

 Since the 1990s, a growing body of research has explored several major changes in Jewish ideas and practice during the Hasmonean period.
-Shaye J. D. Cohen's 1999 book, The Beginnings of Jewishness posited that Jewish identity first began to transcend the Judean nationality and become a religious identity only in the late 2nd century BC, when the Hasmoneans began conquering and converting neighboring peoples to Judaism.
-Reinhard Gregor Kratz's 2013 book Historisches und Biblisches Israel (published in English in 2015 as Historical and Biblical Israel) argued that "biblical" and "non-biblical" Israelite/Jewish traditions existed for centuries in antiquity, with biblical Judaism only becoming predominant under the Hasmoneans.
-John J. Collins's 2017 book, The Invention of Judaism, identified the mid-2nd century BC as the first time in which contemporary literature is focused on specific questions of Jewish law (halakha).
+Shaye J. D. Cohen's 1999 book, The Beginnings of Jewishness posited that Jewish identity first began to transcend the Judean nationality and become a religious identity only in the late 2nd century BCE, when the Hasmoneans began conquering and converting neighboring peoples to Judaism.
+Reinhard Gregor Kratz's 2013 book Historisches und Biblisches Israel (published in English in 2015 as Historical and Biblical Israel) argued that "biblical" and "non-biblical" Israelite or Jewish traditions existed for centuries in antiquity, with biblical Judaism only becoming predominant under the Hasmoneans.
+John J. Collins's 2017 book, The Invention of Judaism, identified the mid-2nd century BCE as the first time in which contemporary literature is focused on specific questions of Jewish law (halakha).
 Finally, Yonatan Adler's 2022 book, The Origins of Judaism presented archaeological evidence that many standard Jewish religious practices—such as kashrut and maintaining ritual purity—were not commonly observed before Hasmonean rule.